periakteon/orte-comp-case/README.md

 Now the `index.html` file is served as static via the express application.
 The `index.html` file depends on the `script.js` file to work properly.
 In the first line of the `script.js` file, the connection to the socket port is made.
 In the `.env` file the default socket port is `3001` and the HTTP port is `3000`.
 I also set the socket port in `script.js` to `3001`.

 **WARNING: If you are going to use a different socket port in the `.env` file, you need to manually correct the port number in the `script.js` file.**

+**Addendum: I know that the `.env` file should never be shared publicly and I never push the `.env` file to the repository in my own projects.
+However, in this case, I thought there was no harm in pushing the `.env` file to the repository, both to save you the hassle and because it does not contain sensitive information.**

 ## Before You Start: